1 Introduction

 9.1 Background of the migration

-Earlier, they had been expelled from Boeotia and fled to Athens under the leadership of Agrolas and Hyperbius.
-They built walls and cultivated land in Athens, but were expelled by the jealous Athenians.
+Earlier, the Pelasgians had been expelled from Boeotia and fled to Athens under the leadership of Agrolas and Hyperbius, who built walls and cultivated the land, but were expelled by the Athenians.
 [41]

 9.2 Sintians